-Currently, JNEC offers ten programmes, seven at Diploma level and three Bachelor's level.
-The College will launch Diploma in Multimedia and Animation in July 2024 and continue to develop and offer several new programmes within the next few years basedon the need of the country as well as in consultation with the esteemed stakeholders.
+Currently, JNEC offers eleven programmes, eight at Diploma level and three Bachelor's level.
+The College will launch Diploma in Mechanical, Electrical and Plumbing in July 2025 and continue to develop and offer several new programmes within the next few years basedon the need of the country as well as in consultation with the esteemed stakeholders.

 The programmes offered at JNEC are targeted to meet the engineering manpower requirement of the country, including the country's infrastructure development activities.
-College is accredited Grade A (Very Good) by Bhutan Accreditation council in 2018.
+College is accredited Grade A (Very Good) by Bhutan Accreditation council in 2018 and re-accredited grade A (Very Good) by Higher Education Quality Council (HEQC), Bhutan Qualification and Professionals Certification Authority (BQPCA) in 2024.